Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Introduction

 It is prudent to question whether a particular NISQ calculation is strictly quantum mechanical in some fundamental conceptual sense.
 VQE instances have been evaluated from the point of view of contextuality~\cite{kirby2019contextuality}, relevant to the present work.
 We employ a hybrid quantum-classical method, in which part of the result is solved classically \cite{kirby2020classical} and a quantum correction is calculated on a NISQ device \cite{kirby2021contextual}.
 This reduces the quantum resource requirements, enabling us to address larger problems and also ensures the quantum calculation is not susceptible to description by some conceptually classical model.

 For small problem instances, it is of interest to evaluate the performance of NISQ devices against various classical heuristics.
-A standard benchmark problem for many conventional quantum chemistry techniques is molecular nitrogen~\cite{lee1993dissociation,van2000benchmark} ~\ce{N2}, which is of particular interest during bond-breaking.
-In the dissociation limit static correlation dominates \cite{van2000benchmark} and single-reference methods such as Restricted Open-Shell Hartree-Fock break down; in this regime, the ground state wavefunction is not well-described by a single Slater determinant.
+A standard benchmark problem for many conventional quantum chemistry techniques is molecular nitrogen~\ce{N2}~\cite{lee1993dissociation,van2000benchmark}, which is of particular interest during bond-breaking.
+Density matrix renormalization group (DMRG) and coupled cluster calculations were performed on~\ce{N2} in the Dunning cc-pVDZ basis set \cite{chan2004state}, and more recently using heat-bath (HCI) and quantum-selected (QSCI) configuration interaction \cite{robledo2024chemistry}.
+In the dissociation limit static correlation dominates \cite{van2000benchmark} and single-reference methods such as Restricted Open-Shell Hartree-Fock (ROHF) break down; in this regime, the ground state wavefunction is not well-described by a single Slater determinant.
 Despite the inadequacy of the single-reference state, in the limit of all excitations post-Hartree-Fock methods such as Møller–Plesset Perturbation Theory (MP), Configuration Interaction (CI) and Coupled Cluster (CC) are still exact; however, each method requires truncation to be computationally feasible, which induces error.
-Furthermore, perturbation and coupled cluster approximations suffer from non-variationality \cite[p.~292,~320]{szabo2012modern}, which is observed in the minimal STO-3G basis for the \ce{N2} potential energy curve (PEC) in Figure \ref{fig:PEC}.
+Furthermore, perturbation and coupled cluster approximations suffer from non-variationality \cite[p.~292,~320]{szabo2012modern}, which is observed in the minimal STO-3G basis for the \ce{N2} potential energy curve (PEC) in Figure \ref{fig:final_PEC}.